Animal boarding establishments

 Adur & Worthing Councils have produced a guide to the licensing of Animal Boarding Establishments to assist the public, business operators, enforcement officers and councillors:

-Licence holders & applicants should note that the legislation dictates that all animal boarding licences expire on 31st December irrespective of when the licence was applied for or granted.
+Please note: Licence holders and applicants should note that the legislation dictates that all animal boarding licences expire on 31st December irrespective of when the licence was applied for or granted.
 A full year's fee is required to be paid on application irrespective of the time of year application is made.

 Apply for an animal boarding establishment licence